hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 anim.save("../assets/popcrash.mp4")
 {% endhighlight %}

-## Is a crash detectable 5000 generations later?
+## Is a severe crash detectable 5000 generations later?

-To investivate this I ran two contrasting demographic scenarios.
+To show this I ran two contrasting demographic scenarios.
 One a population that has been at a constant Ne of 1000 for 5000 generations, but before that experiencing a severe crash from approximately 140,000 over a span of 1000 generations.

 The null, alternative model shows a population at a stable Ne of 1000.

 The simulation below clearly shows an extremely disrupted site frequency spectrum in the "crash model".

 {% highlight python %}
 history_pA = [